LDAvis2/denmark_zones/descriptions/ph_nocarowned.md

+Proportion of households without a car.
+Information on car ownership was available from 2003 onwards.
 Households were classified as owning a car if a family member was registered as the owner of a car primarily used for private transportation.
-We calculated the proportion of households without a car.